How to Sleep on Your Back

 HEIGHT

 The usual heights you're given are 8, 10, and 12 inches.
 Back sleepers may require a comfort layer of up to 2-3 inches and a support layer of up to 5-7 inches.
-In general, a good supportive mattress can range in thickness from 8 to 10 inches.
+In general, a supportive mattress can range in thickness from 8 to 10 inches.
 Consider your weight when selecting the height.
 Mattress height increases with body size.

 FIRMNESS